-We now turn to an analysis of what we have termed disciplinary talk in the garden, which includes set-up, intermediate activities, and termination states (Machamer et al., 2000).
+We now turn to an analysis of what we have termed disciplinary talk in the garden, which included set-up, intermediate activities, and termination states (Machamer et al., 2000).
 We first analyzed all family talk about pollination as shown in Figure 2.
-A two-way ANOVA for disciplinary talk resulted in a significant main effect for parent knowledge, F(1, 75) = 24.40, p < .001, d = 1.13, but no effect for parent treatment, F(1, 75) = 1.25, p > .05.
+A two-way ANOVA for disciplinary talk resulted in a significant main effect for parent knowledge but no effect for parent treatment: parent knowledge, F(1, 75) = 24.40, p < .001, d = 1.13; parent treatment, F(1, 75) = 1.25, p > .05.
 Overall, families that included parents with higher pollination knowledge talked about observing significantly more pollination states (M = 27, SD = 8.35) than families that included parents with less pollination knowledge (M = 19, SD = 6.64).